eembees/thesis_article/thesis_defense_draft.md

-- Common vocoder in Speech To Text production systems
+- Common vocoder in  Text to Speech production systems
 - Makes use of dilated convolution to inflate receptive field
 - No "hidden state" for representing earlier timesteps
 - Constrained to look back within receptive field